IQSS/dataverse/doc/sphinx-guides/source/api/curation-labels.rst

     curl -H X-Dataverse-key:$API_TOKEN "$SERVER_URL/api/datasets/listCurationStates"

-You should expect a 200 ("OK") response with a 'datasets.status.csv' file download.
+You should expect a 200 ("OK") response with a CSV formatted response.